45 Years Ago: Eagles Slowly but Surely Find Success With Their Self-Titled Debut

 They achieved it together, working within a far more democratic configuration than the Eagles eventually became.
 Vocals and songwriting duties, for instance, were split amongst the members.
 Leadon brought in key experience with the Flying Burrito Brothers, while Meisner had previously been with Poco – and both bands helped set the stage for the Eagles.
 “I think in particular, Poco and the Flying Burrito Brothers were influences on us because they were right there at the Troubadour,” Frey once told In the Studio.
 “We got to see them play live and watch what they were doing and check out the harmonies and check out the songs they were writing or doing.”

-Johns, a veteran of sessions with the Who and Led Zeppelin, also played a central creative role.
+Johns, a veteran of sessions with bands like the Who and Led Zeppelin, also played a central creative role.
 “Doing our first album with Glyn Johns was a stroke of genius on everyone’s part,” Henley later remembered, “because he was a real strong producer in the face of first-album weirdness.
 He was able to say, ‘Hey, Henley, you go here; Frey, you do this – and even if you don’t know where it’s leading, trust me, this is for the best.'”

 As the Eagles found their way, however, the need for a strong guiding hand from Johns became less important.
 He departed in the run up to 1974’s On the Border.
 Both Leadon and Meisner eventually split too, leaving Frey and Henley to lead the group into the 21st century.